Meduris/PD-ice/README.md

 Fork of [PD ice](https://github.com/ndachel/PD-ice) on which I will probably test different things
 =============
-You will also find here a list of all the issues I recognized and what is already fixed.
+You will probably also find here a list of all the issues I recognized and what is already fixed.
 This fork will is only for being able to test everything.

 This is a fork of shattered pixel dungeon...not ready for consumption by anyone...and probably broken.